 We believe you cannot manage what you do not measure.
 With Broadview, Formica Group was able to leverage leading sustainability tools to fast track our effort to create a Life Cycle Assessment.
-The LCA results are shown below for the three key environmental factors: Global Warming, Primary Energy Demand and Water Footprint.
+The LCA results are shown below for the two factories in Kolho, Finland and North Shields, UK in the three key environmental factors: Global Warming, Primary Energy Demand and Water Footprint.